Activating the mailbox Guard

 - Confirm the creation.

-- The key pair is stored server-side and is ready for immediate use.
+- The key pair is stored on the server and is ready for immediate use.

 Import existing key pair